wanghmin/wanghmin2.github.io/content/publication/wang-2010-ebw/index.md

   the nearest joints, allowing each joint to be processed independently.
 During synthesis, mesh interpolation is used to consider the influence of multiple joints, and combined with a coarse simulation to produce the final results at interactive rates.
+summary: Based on the observation that the wrinkles in close-fitting clothing behave in a predominantly kinematic fashion, we have developed an example-based wrinkle synthesis technique.
 tags:
 - wrinkles
 - precomputed animation